robot010/Machine-Learning-Engineer-Nanodegree/README.md

 Feel free to make pull request if you found any mistake.

-##finding-donors
+## finding-donors

-This project utilized supervised learning methods, it aims to predict who's more likely to donate to a charity organization given the U.S. census data.
+This project utilizes supervised learning methods, it aims to predict who's more likely to donate to a charity organization given the U.S. census data.

-##customer-segments
+## customer-segments

 This project focuses on unsupervised learning method.
 It tries to segment customers of a whole sale distributor into different groups, and finds the hidden relationship of features within each group.
 Based on the